-In the future, we're anticipating the Sony Xperia 1 III and the Xperia 5 III may feature on this list too, but that’s not out just yet so don't worry about it right now.
+In the future, we're expecting that the Sony Xperia 1 III and the Xperia 5 III may feature on this list too, but that’s not out just yet so don't worry about it right now.
 For now, these are the best options when it comes to the best Sony phones.

 Each ranking includes a complete rundown of what makes them so good and what they might be lacking.
 Keep checking back for updates to this list to see what changes in the world of the best Sony phones in 2021.